 UNT's scheduling platform is a bit quirky, so students need to be mindful of two key issues.
 First, the Visual Schedule Builder (VSB) does NOT display all of the details relative to a course, specifically information that an academic department enters into the "Notes" section of the official schedule of classes for courses that are broadly titled or are special topics courses.
 For example, a student may be interested in an English literature course titled "20th Century U.S.," but a professor can choose from thousands of topics and sub-topics to teach something about the literature of 20th Century U.S., not all of which a student may be interested in studying.
-Thus, VSB is a great organizer for registering for classes to be sure that the topic(s) of the course is interesting to them.
+Thus, VSB is a great organizer for registering for classes, but students need to read the "Class Notes" section of the official schedule of classes to be sure that the topic(s) of the course is interesting to them.